paswa-dev/Paswa-Framework/readme.md

 * Modular
 * Lightweight
 * Flexible
-* Reduces Repetitve :GetService Calls by caching services locally.
+* --Reduces Repetitve :GetService Calls by caching services locally.-- (not yet implemented)
 * Quick Access to Modules, Remotes, or Data.

 ## Tips for structuring